-The Forrest City Fire Department is housed in 1 station located in the center of the city of Forrest City and with the following apparatus: 3 Class "A" Pumpers, 1 85ft Aerial Platform/Quint with 1500 gpm pump, 2 Light Rescue with extrication equipment, 1 Class "A" Pumper/Tanker with 2000 gallon tank and 750 gpm pump, 1 Hazardous Materials Technician unit, 1 Mobile Cascade Air unit system, 1 Water Rescue Boat and 1 All-Terrain vehicle.
-The Department is very active and provides services for fire suppression, heavy and light vehicle extrication, first responder medical, arson investigations, a hazardous materials technician team for our region of Arkansas, wild land fire suppression, fire prevention, education and safety to the public.
-All FCFD firefighters are hazardous materials-technician level, medical first responders and some are certified Emergency Medical Technicians.
+The Forrest City Fire Department is a combination department and operates from 2 fire stations.
+Station 1 is located in the center of the city of Forrest City, at 300 East Garland and station 2 is in the north-west part of the city, at 1595 Dawson Rd.
+The Department is equipped with 4 - Type 1 Fire Engines with extrication, 1 - Type 1 Aerial Ladder Truck, 1 - Type 1 Water Tender, 1 - Type IV Brush Unit, 1 Hazardous Materials Operations unit, 2 Water Rescue Boats and 1 All-Terrain vehicle.
+The Department is very active and provides services for fire suppression, heavy and light vehicle extrication, first responder medical, arson investigations, a hazardous materials operations team with haz mat technicians, wild land fire suppression, fire prevention, education and safety to the public.
+All career FCFD firefighters are IFSAC-accredited FFII, medical first responders, Haz Mat Operations level, and many are certified Emergency Medical Technicians, Paramedics and Haz Mat Technician level.
 All personnel are members of the Arkansas State Firefighter's Association and the Chief Officers are members of the Arkansas Association of Fire Chiefs.

-The Forrest City Fire Department has an Public Protection Classification/ISO class 4 rating.
-The Department has averaged 1200 incidents per year recently.
+The Forrest City Fire Department has an Public Protection Classification/ISO class 3 rating.
+The Department has averaged 1300 incidents per year recently.
 Forrest City Fire Department has mutual aid agreements with all 8 volunteer fire departments and several other emergency agencies in St. Francis County, which is 685 square miles.
-The Forrest City Fire Department's first response area has approximately 22,000 residents and around 7,000 structures including the Federal Correctional Institution-Forrest City, 48 miles of Interstate 40, which has been recognized as the busiest section of interstate in the United States, several manufacturing and warehousing complexes, and numerous hazardous materials storage facilities.
+The Forrest City Fire Department's first response area has approximately 22,000 residents and around 7,000 structures including the Federal Correctional Institution-Forrest City, 30 miles of Interstate 40, which has been recognized as the busiest section of interstate in the United States, several manufacturing and warehousing complexes, and numerous hazardous materials storage facilities.
 It has been documented that approximately 40,000 vehicles pass through Forrest City on I-40 each day.
 And our fire district protects active railroads running east and west and north and south through our district and multiple large diameter natural gas and propane transmission pipelines that are buried through our district.
-Also in our rural response area is Crowley's Ridge, a naturally formed section of hills and valleys that run through the Delta area, several pine tree plantations, peach tree orchards, acres of farm and crop land and wide-spread forestry and vegetation acres that have residential, farm shop and other structures constructed throughout and most without any useable type of fire protection water system.
+Also in our rural response area is Crowley's Ridge, a naturally formed section of hills and valleys that run through the Delta area, several pine tree plantations, peach tree orchards, acres of farm and crop land and wide-spread forestry and vegetation acres that have residential, farm shop and other structures constructed throughout.

 Non-Emergency Calls - 870-633-2414